China reports 17 new cases in Wuhan virus outbreak

 BEIJING: China reported 17 new cases of the mysterious SARS-like virus on Sunday (Jan 19), heightening fears ahead of the Chinese New Year holiday, when hundreds of millions of people move around the country.

-Of the new cases in the central city of Wuhan - believed to be the epicentre of the outbreak - three are described as "severe".
+Of the new cases in the central city of Wuhan - believed to be the epicentre of the outbreak - three were described as "severe", of which two patients were too critical to be moved, authorities said.

 The virus - a new strain of coronavirus that humans can contract - has caused alarm because of its connection to SARS (Severe Acute Respiratory Syndrome), which killed nearly 650 people across mainland China and Hong Kong in 2002-2003.